yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/rooted-tree.md

 Before trying the code in this section, make sure that you have created the _"edges"_ table (see [`cr-edges.sql`](../graph-representation/#cr-edges-sql)) and installed all the code shown in the section [Common code for traversing all kinds of graph](../common-code/).

 Notice that, because a rooted tree is such a drastically restricted specialization of the general graph, it allows a simpler representation where only the nodes are explicitly represented and where the edges are inferred.
-This is explained in the section [Using a WITH clause recursive substatement to traverse a hierarchy](../../emps-hierarchy/).
+This is explained in the section [Using a recursive CTE to traverse an employee hierarchy](../../emps-hierarchy/).
 It's unlikely, therefore, that you'd represent a rooted tree in the way that the code presented in this section is written for.
 It is, however, important to show that the general approach for graph traversal does indeed handle all the restricted kinds of graph.

 First, define a suitable constraint on the _"edges_" table for representing a directed cyclic graph and populate the table with the data that represents the graph shown in the [Rooted tree](../../traversing-general-graphs/#rooted-tree) section.